LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Introduction

-\item [(3)] Test Case Creation: The statement-level paths are converted into detailed test cases by the LLM.
-Each test case is formatted according to predefined templates, and then presented to the user for review and confirmation.
-This step is guided by Prompt \#2, specifying both the instructions and the test‑case structure. \end{itemize} Without restricting use-case expressiveness, or requiring manual intervention, \TGen\/ supports single-click test generation through a web interface, producing comprehensive, non-redundant, and highly readable test cases.
+\item [(3)] Test-Case Creation: The statement-level paths are converted into detailed test cases by the LLM.
+Each test case is formatted according to predefined templates and then presented to the user for review and confirmation.
+This step is guided by Prompt \#2, specifying both the instructions and the test‑case structure. \end{itemize} Without restricting use-case expressiveness or requiring manual intervention, \TGen\/ supports single-click test-generation through a web interface, producing comprehensive, non-redundant, and highly readable test cases.

-To evaluate the performance of the proposed approach and its acceptance among practitioners, we performed a comprehensive study using datasets from multiple domains, encompassing a total of 42 use cases.
-We compared the LLM-generated CFGs against manually constructed ones, to assess their correctness and completeness.
-The results show that LLMs can produce well-structured CFGs from NL use cases.
-Compared with two baselines, \TGen\/ achieves better completeness and lower redundancy.
-The generated CFGs enable full path coverage in the model, with the path-based procedure improving the clarity and accuracy of the resulting test cases.
-Practitioner feedback further confirms that \TGen\/ delivers high-quality tests, while substantially reducing the manual effort.

-This paper contributes the following: \begin{itemize} \item We use LLMs to generate CFGs from use-case specifications, without limiting the expressiveness of the use cases.

-\item We present an approach for automatically generating test cases from NL use-case descriptions, eliminating the need for manual behavioral modeling.